travhoog/SpockEx/README.md

    }
    ```

-   Note: Peer A can now know and record it's own external IP, if it doesn't know already
+   Note: Peer A can now know and record it's own external IP, if it doesn't know already.
+We will ALWAYS echo back the IP of the host we are talking to from this point on.
+It's just a handy way to keep track of changing IP's when those hosts are mobile.

    #### Payload decrypted: